NLTGCR: A class of Nonlinear Acceleration Procedures based on Conjugate Residuals: Theoretical results

 It is easy to see that one iteration defined as a sweep using $j$ substeps of this linear update version is nothing but \emph{an inexact Newton method in which the system \nref{eq:inex1} (with $j=0$) is approximately solved with the TGCR(m) algorithm.} Indeed, in this situation the two main loops, (Lines 3--8 of Algorithm GCR/TGCR(m) and Lines 5-17 of Algorithm~\ref{alg:nltgcr}) are identical.
 Lines 5-17 of Algorithm~\ref{alg:nltgcr} perform $k$ steps of the TGCR(m) algorithm to solve the linear systems $f(x_0) + J(x_0) P y = 0$.
 Within Algorithm~\ref{alg:nltgcr} the update is written in a progressive form as $x_{j+1} = x_j + \alpha_j p_j$, note that \emph{the right-hand side does not change during the algorithm and is equal to $r_0 = - f(x_0)$. } In effect the last iterate, $x_k$, is updated from $x_0$ by adding a vector from the Krylov subspace or equivalently the span of $P_k$.
 As a consequence of this observation, it turns out that $y_j$ has only one nonzero component, namely the last one.
 Indeed, from ~\cite[Th.
 4.1]{Eis-Elm-Sch}, we see that if we replace $A$ by the Jacobian $J$ at $x_0$ then:

 It was shown in \cite{Brown-Saad} that under mild conditions, the update to the iterate is a descent direction.
 In addition, the article describes `global convergence strategies' based on line search and trust-region techniques.
-If we do not apply a global convergence strategy, then the algorithm may have difficulties to converge.
+If we do not apply a global convergence strategy, then the algorithm may have difficulties converging.

 Inexact Newton methods \cite{Dembo-al} are often implemented with residual reduction stopping criteria of the form \eq{eq:forcing} \| f(x_j) + J(x_j) \delta_j \|_2 \le \eta_j \| f(x_j) \|_2 \en where $\eta_j \in [0,1) $ is called the forcing term.
 This only means that the iterative procedure that is applied when approximately solving the linear system \nref{eq:inex1} exits when the relative residual norm falls below $\eta_j$.
 A number of articles established convergence conditions under conditions based on this framework, see, e.g., \cite{Dembo-al,Brown-Saad,Brown-Saad2,Eisenstat-Walker94} among others.